-The forum will have sessions on these issues, including on using game theory to enhance engagement, the economic geography of engagement, climate litigation, retail investors and fintech, engagement beyond listed equities, and measuring engagement performance.
+The forum has have sessions on these issues, including on using game theory to enhance engagement, the economic geography of engagement, climate litigation, retail investors and fintech, engagement beyond listed equities, and measuring engagement performance.

 7th Sustainable Finance Forum

 7-8 June 2018 | Waddesdon Manor

 The Oxford Sustainable Finance Programme together with The Rothschild Foundation and the KR Foundation are hosting the 7th Sustainable Finance Forum (formerly called the Stranded Assets Forums) on Thursday 7th and Friday 8th June 2018.

 The first day of the forum will focus on impact.
 We will examine the latest developments in how to measure and track the impact investments and investee companies have on climate change and the different Sustainable Development Goals (SDGs).
 We will also explore how to reduce information asymmetries in impact investing, both in terms of originating opportunities and finding opportunities within existing company, government, and NGO portfolios.
 We are particularly interested in how new approaches might be applied in emerging and developing country markets.